 My high school is off for the day.
 Do I need still to attend my ECC class?

-- If your high school is closed for the day you wouldn’t be able to attend your Dual Credit class.
+- If you normally attend class at your high school, you wouldn’t be able to attend your Dual Credit class.
 However, if you’re taking a course at East Central College, then you’re required to follow ECC’s academic calendar.
-Therefore, you must attend class unless ECC has a holiday or is closed.
+Therefore, you must attend class, unless ECC has a holiday or is closed.

 What do I do if I’m sick or can’t get to class?